 Historical cost is the amount that is originally paid to acquire the asset and may be different from the current market value of the asset.
 Let us assume, for example, that a herbal medicine company purchases a piece of land for growing herbs on it, paying $25,000 in cash.
 The company will enter $25,000 as the cost of the land in its accounting records.
 In a booming real estate market, the fair market value of the land five years later might be $35,000.
-Although the market price of the land has significantly increased, the amount entered in the balance sheet and other accounting records would continue unchanged at the cost of $25,000.
+Although the market price of land has significantly increased, the amount entered in balance sheet and other accounting records would continue unchanged at the original cost of $25,000.

 A similar presentation is also required for liabilities.
 Companies issue various liabilities (such as accounts payable, bills payable, notes payable, bonds payable etc.) in exchange for goods and services.
 These liabilities are normally reported at their cost.
 For example, a company acquires a tract of land at an agreed price of $12,000 and issues a note payable amounting to $12,000 for the full payment.
 The cost of note payable to be entered in accounting records would be $12,000.